15 Unique Things to Do in Cancun (+ 5 Day Itinerary)

 Please avoid seeing animals in captivity on your travels at home or abroad.

-If you super into the ancient civilization, you might consider spending one of your days in Cancun on a day trip.
-Otherwise, if you have the opportunity to come back to the Yucatan Peninsula and explore other parts of the region other than Cancun on a longer trip, you could plan Chichen Itza for next time.
+If you are super into ancient civilizations, you might consider spending one of your days in Cancun on a day trip.
+Otherwise, if you have the opportunity to come back to the Yucatan Peninsula and explore other parts of the region rather than Cancun, you could plan Chichen Itza for next time.

 Piggybacking from my list of best things to do in Cancun above, here is my suggestion of what to do in Cancun for 5 days (5-day itinerary).